cnrd-dev/sparkify-data-warehouse/README.md

 ## Motivation

 The startup, Sparkify, is a music streaming app and wants to analyse what songs their users are listening to.
-Their current data is available as local JSON files and cannot be easily analised.
-The purpose of the ETL process is to create a data model, process the JSON data in the files and load into a Postgres database.
+Their current data is available as local JSON files on AWS S3 and cannot be easily analised.
+The purpose of the ETL process is to create a data model, process the JSON data in the files and load into AWS Redshift for analytics.

 ## Data model